-The present basic clock is the cesium-133 atomic clock in Boulder, Colorado USA.
+The present basic clock is the cesium-133 atomic clock.
 The period it needs to generate 9.192.631.770 ticks defines the duration of one second.
 This means simply that many ticks - not that many ticks per second - for it is impossible to measure the frequency of the basic clock.
+Should that clock be brought anywhere in the universe, the time the device needs to produce the said number of ticks is one second in that location.
 The tick-numbers generated by other clocks in the same time can be compared to the tick-numbers of the basic clock, and, for example, can be subjected to adjustment, but never the opposite way.
 This is what humankind has consented to, a law of nature it is not.
-The stability of the best atomic clocks is one to 10^{15} , and we are on the way to even better stability.
+The stability of the best atomic clocks is one to $10^{15}$ , and we are on the way to even better stability.